Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   ```

   + Arguments:
-    + name: the attested enclave name, NULL for current enclave itself.
+    + name: attested enclave name, NULL for current enclave itself.
-    + report: the attestation report structure, after the invocation, the attestation report will be filled in this structure.
+    + report: attestation report structure, after invocation, the attestation report will be filled into this structure.
-    + nonce: the nonce of this attestation request.
+    + nonce: the nonce of attestation request.

 + **SBI return value:**

-  The return value for enclave-side SBI call resides in the `a0`.
+  Currently, the return value for enclave-side SBI call resides in the `a0`.
 We do not use the standard SBI return structure (`a0` for SBI_ERROR and `a1` for SBI return value), as we need to support the return value for a syscall.

   If enclave-side SBI call is failed, the return value is a negative error number.
 If an enclave-side SBI call does not have a return value and return successfully, the return value will be set to zero.